-- 8.2.1 The SST.200 engine may not be modified in any manner other than the cylinder block, which be modified according to the measurements in the homologation file, file number 00501.
-When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening. - 8.2.2 Exchange or replacement of the engines PCM (electronic unit) may be demanded by the O.O.D./scrutineer/UIM commissioner at any time during a race event. - 8.2.3 There will be at least 8 ECU BOXES and 8 DATA RECORDERS, property of the UIM to be allocated before the first free practice session on the Day 2.
+8.2.1 The SST.200 engine may not be modified in any manner other than the cylinder block, which be modified according to the measurements in the homologation file, file number 00501.
+When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may which ports in cylinders are adjusted to the uniterisons specified in the nonlongation sheet, inaterial may only be removed in the specified opening to a depth of 10 mm, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening.

+- 8.2.2 Exchange or replacement of the engines PCM (electronic unit) may be demanded by the O.O.D./scrutineer/UIM commissioner at any time during a race event. - 8.2.3 There will be at least 8 ECU BOXES and 8 DATA RECORDERS, property of the UIM to be allocated before the first free practice session on the Day 2.
 These will be allocated as follows: - 3 ECU BOXES and DATA RECORDERS will be allocated to the first three drivers in the World Championship classification of that season.
 If it is the first race of the season, allocation is determined from the final classification of the previous season. - At least 3 ECU BOXES and DATA RECORDERS will be allocated to any other driver at the discretion of the UIM Technical Commissioner. - At least 2 ECU BOXES and DATA RECORDERS will be kept by the Technical Commissioner as spares in the event of a failure of another box.

 The boxes will be distributed by the Technical Commissioner at the crane area before the boat enters the water.
 It is the Teams responsibility to return the UIM.
-ECU and DATA RECORDER to the Technical Commissioner immediately before the boat returns to its trailer from the water.
+ECU and DATA RECORDER to the Technical Commissioner immediately before the boat returns to list trailer from the water.